patmaddox/enprule/agenda.md

  9:30AM Find a pair - find someone with nothing in common with you

+ 9:45AM Pairku

- 9:45AM Exercise: Find the Tests (or something related) with the new pairs
+ ???AM Exercise: Find the Tests (or something related) with the new pairs
         Designed to explore contributions by diverse skillsets.
 Need to figure out a way to adapt this exercise to both the skills in the room and

 10:15AM Break

-10:30AM Second Exercise: Meeting from Hell variant
+10:30AM Exercise: Building Agreement

-11:30AM Wrapup
+11:30AM Introducing "Deliverables: a simulation"

+LUNCH

+ 1:00PM "Deliverables: a simulation"
+        Teams try to build and market a game

+ 4:00PM Debrief

 ```

 # Learning Objectives